Create A Use Case Diagram

 On this page, you will learn how to create a static use case diagram.

-With static we mean that you draw a picture without an underlying separation of data, model, and view.
+With static, you draw a picture without an underlying separation of data, model, and view.
 Using models and views is, of course, the preferred way of creating architectural visualizations.
-To learn Dragon1 a bit, it is wise to create static use case diagrams first.
+To learn Dragon1 a bit, it is wise first to create static use case diagrams.

 We have pre-selected the Use Case shapes for you in the Visual Designer.
 Below there are ten easy steps for drawing useful Use Case Diagram examples.